artembaidaliuk/CFAV-cISF-phylogeny-2019/README.md

 # CFAV-cISF-phylogeny-2019

-This repository contains nucleotide sequence allignments and metadata for sequences used to reconstruct the phylogeny of cell-fusing fusing agent virus (CFAV) and classical insect-specific flaviviruses (cISFs).
+This repository contains nucleotide sequence allignments and metadata for sequences used to reconstruct the phylogeny of cell-fusing agent virus (CFAV) and classical insect-specific flaviviruses (cISFs).

 The alignment files correspond to three data subsets for CFAV phylogeny and one for cISF: